k-sauvee/chutney/docs/docs/documentation/synchronize.md

   ~
 -->

-# Synchronize *your* kotlin scenario with a server
+<h1>Synchronize a Kotlin scenario with a server</h1>

-## Create your Kotlin scenario locally
+# Create a Kotlin scenario locally
-Follow [this](/documentation/write/#write-a-scenario) documentation to write your first Kotlin scenario.
+Follow [this](/documentation/scenario.md/#write-a-scenario) documentation to write your first Kotlin scenario.

-## Create your scenario on chutney server
+# Create a scenario on chutney server

 To create your scenario on a Chutney server from your IDE,